 The Melrose Education Foundation envisions a community mobilized in support of a high-performing, innovative school district that engages all students, empowers educators to try bold, new ideas, and creates a student body that makes a difference in an ever-changing world.
 As such, the Foundation expects to receive a wide range of grant proposals that impact many students across the Melrose Public School District.

-Please note: In connection with the Melrose Education Foundation’s 2013 grant cycle, the Foundation will serve as the administrator of $10,000 in City of Melrose Innovation Grant funds, and such administration will, at all times, be subject to the review, authorization, and approval of the Mayor of the City of Melrose, or his designee.
+Please note: In connection with the Melrose Education Foundation’s fall 2013 grant cycle, the Foundation serves as the administrator of $10,000 in City of Melrose Innovation Grant funds, and such administration will, at all times, be subject to the review, authorization, and approval of the Mayor of the City of Melrose, or his designee.